The Third Harmony

 The Art of Being Human

-A remarkable artist who helps us see the humanity in others.
+Frederick Frank was a remarkable artist who helps us see the humanity in others.

 Japanese Americans, European Jews and peace activists who came of age during the Depression and WWII address the political storm clouds gathering today.